lawrenceliu2/JavaDocs/README.md

 -Comments added to the code to make it more user friendly.

 -Bug fix: Word Count function fully functional, no longer counts new lines as words.

+1/25/2016

+-Working on saving the format of the text so it can be loaded in the right format.